 Wondering, which printer should I buy?
 A printer is not something you buy every day.
 Hence, on the day you decide to buy a new printer, you see a variety of printers – both online and offline.
 This makes it difficult for you to decide, which printer to purchase.
 It’s fairly easy to find tons of good printers with a multitude of features in the market these days.
 The baffling part of this ordeal is narrowing down to a printer that you actually want to buy.
 However, once you’ve decided on what you want out of your printer, it is much easier to pick one.

-To make it simpler for you, we’ve come up with some of the most common features people look for when buying a printer for their home or small/medium-sized offices or businesses.
+To make it simpler for you, here are some of the most common features people look for when buying a printer for their home or small/medium-sized offices or businesses.

 Inkjet versus laser printers

 Firstly, choose between a laser printer and an inkjet printer.
-We would advise a laser printer, as it is more cost-effective and durable when compared to an inkjet printer.
+We advise that you should choose a laser printer.
+It is more cost-effective and durable when compared to an inkjet printer.
 And if you’re looking to have a printer for your office to print documents in black-and-white, laser printers are your best bet.
 Inkjet printers are mostly used for printing high-quality images in colour such as photographs.
 They might be bought cheap, but continuous replacement tends to get quite expensive in the long run.